cos301-2019-se/A-Recognition/Database_Manager/README.md

     "fd": [123,...,456]
 }
 ```
+---
 ### Event related endpoints

-#### /addEvent
+#### addEvent
-Enpoint to allow storing of a new event in the DB.
+Function used to create a new event in the DB.
 The request:
 Example:
 ```
 {